The monastery manchester WEDDING

-You know why the Gallaghers’ always where parkers don’t you?
+You know why the Gallaghers’ always wear parkers don’t you?
 Nah, it’s not because it’s cool (which it obviously is) it’s because in Manchester, it always, always rains.

 The Monastery Manchester is one of those great venues that can cater for both sunshiinnnnne and rain.
-Sorry, I’ll try and drop the accent 😛
+Sorry, I’ll try to drop the accent 😛

 Top Tip: glass balcony provides a great vantage point for your “Everybody” photograph.
 The venue staff have advised that this area is strictly off limits to the public so you need to make sure you get special permission.

 The Welcome Wing is a recent addition which provides for an excellent social area for you and your guests to congregate in while the venue staff are turning round the Great Nave for the wedding breakfast.

 Top tip: be careful of the lighting here – the room lights have a slight weird tinge which turns blue to green that you can barely notice with your eyes, so please check your camera settings.

 The Cloister Gardens are well maintained and provide a lovely setting for some informal group shots and candid moments.
 This is definitely the spot for when the sunshiinnnnes (sorry, couldn’t resist).
 On a hot evening, I especially love the fairy lights lighting up the trees.

 There are so many other nooks and crannies dotted around this gorgeous space that it’s difficult to work through them all, but here we go:

 - The Chancel, High Altar and Reredos, with it’s epic purple uplighting is just an amazing spot for portraits to remember.

 - The Crucifix, this is full of religious significance if this of interest to you.